Anudha/Data/README.md

 # Data
 Data.gov provides large data sets to better understand the world we live in.
-Some discussion on the data for air quality:

 High Ozone